Challenge

 United for Ukraine

 The result was United for Ukraine, a one-stop shop for humanitarian aid launched in record time.
-The platform reached 5.5 million people in its first six months, facilitating 200,000 instances of information support and helping 12,000 people find temporary housing.
+The platform reached 5.5 million people in its first six months, facilitating hundreds of thousands of instances of information support and helping tens of thousands of people find temporary housing.

 Mobile components from the final design solution